This origami Starshade is a model of an actual device NASA developed to block the light of nearby stars while observing their orbiting exoplanets.

 Making the paper model is fun and relatively easy.
 You need a little patience and some time.
-If you are new to origami, I have made a video with a detailed explanation of how to score the folds and collapse it (See it below).
+If you are new to origami, here you will find a video with a detailed explanation of how to score the folds and easily collapse the Starshade (See it below).

 The picture below shows an artistic vision of the Starshade which is the flower-shaped object in the center.